morrownr/88x2bu/README.md

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.

-Note: There is no need to disable Secure Mode to install this driver.
+There is no need to disable Secure Mode to install this driver.
 If Secure Mode is properly setup on your system, this installation will support it.

 ### Installation Steps